 International Flower and Garden Festival

 Typically, the International Flower and Garden Festival winds up around Memorial Day.
-But in 2021, the popular festival has been extended through June.
+But in 2021, the popular festival has been extended all the way through June and into July.

 That means lots of regular summer travelers are going to get to see this glorious park covered with dozens of larger-than-life topiaries as well as having the chance to sample some of the food and drink options inspired by all things botanical.